 Learn how Emoi emoi increases the average order values:

 Experienced marketers and CRO experts understand that achieving exceptional sales results often comes from trial and error.
 Since no one-size-fits-all solution exists, A/B testing plays a crucial role in optimizing your website.
 Surprisingly, according to a recent report by HubSpot, only 17% of marketers use A/B tests to optimize conversions.

-AB testing, or split testing, involves comparing two or more variations of a single element (e.g., headlines, CTAs, or landing pages) to determine which version performs better.
-By analyzing the data and making data-driven decisions, you can fuel growth and maximize your ROI.
+AB testing, or split testing, involves comparing two or more variants of a single element (e.g., headlines, CTAs, or landing pages) to determine which version performs better.
+By analyzing the data and making data-driven decisions, you can fuel growth, lower customer acquisition costs, and maximize your ROI.

 What does it look like in practice?

 Let's say you're an ecommerce business and you want to optimize your sales by offering discount codes.
 You decide to test two versions of your discount popups.
 Version A is a basic popup while Version B uses a timer countdown that creates a sense of urgency.
 You can set up an A/B test with 50% of your website visitors seeing Version A and the other 50% seeing Version B.